Sailor (horse): Racing career

 Sailor was one of the leading fancies for the 1820 Derby before he appeared on a racecourse: in November 1819 he was being offered at odds of 15/1 for the race by British bookmakers.
 Sailor won a sweepstakes at Newmarket on his debut in spring 1820.
 The Derby was run in extremely difficult conditions at Epsom on Sailor's birthday on 18 May.
 A violent storm on the eve of the race demolished many of the tents and booths which had been set up on the downs and left the ground very soft, which suited Sailor.
 He started the second favourite at odds of 4/1 in a field of fifteen runners.
 In a fast-run race, Sailor won the Derby easily by two lengths from Abjer, with the favourite Pindarrie finishing fifth.

 In the autumn of 1820, Sailor was being exercised on Newmarket Heath when he stumbled, staggered for two hundred yards and collapsed.
 He died on the spot from what was subsequently determined to be a burst blood vessel in his chest.

 Pedigree

-Sailor's pedigree contained significant inbreeding.
-He was inbred 3 × 3 to King Fergus, meaning that the stallion appeared twice in the third generation of his pedigree.
-He was also inbred 4 × 4 × 4 to Eclipse, 3 × 4 to Highflyer, and 4 × 4 to Herod.
+Sailor is inbred 3S x 3D to the stallion King Fergus, meaning that he appears third generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Sailor is inbred 3S x 4D to the stallion Highflyer, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Sailor is inbred 4S x 4S x 5S x 5D x 5D to the stallion Herod, meaning that he appears fourth generation twice and fifth generation once (via Herod mare)^ on the sire side of his pedigree and fifth generation twice (via Highflyer and Florizel)^ on the dam side of his pedigree.

+Sailor is inbred 4S x 4S x 4D to the stallion Eclipse, meaning that he appears fourth generation twice on the sire side of his pedigree and fourth generation once on the dam side of his pedigree.